TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/MacropadFoobarPlaying/README.md

 $port.Close()
 ```

-Only the code for the Raspberry Pi display adapted for the Pico have been updated for displaying the music playing data - it is also included here.
+Only the code for the Raspberry Pi display adapted for the Pico have been updated for displaying the music playing data.

 Only three sets of changes need to be made: